 I no longer wanted this safe kind of happiness for my son.
 I wanted fireworks and symphonies—the kind people only experience by living their dreams.

-I will never say, “Forget college.”
+I’ll never say, “Forget college.”
 I tell him constantly that life is about keeping doors open, and education is one of those doors.
 I will continue to expect high standards academically and I’ll expect him to pursue his dreams while pursuing a college education after graduation.
 But now I honor his dreams by helping him find competitions to improve his skills.
 I urge him to go practice his gaming when he looks ready to settle in for a nap.

 Maybe I’m crazy for promoting something so controversial, something others would call violent and worthless.
 But I will support my son’s dream and urge him to shoot for the stars.
 Maybe he will miss, but maybe he will go even further that he—or I—can imagine.